TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 the validator for the property ``$title`` is specified.
 In parenthesis, the parameters for the validator are also specified.
-It is made sure that a title of a blog post is never shorter than three characters and that it will never be longer than 50 characters.
+It is made sure that a title of a blog post is never shorter than three characters, and that it will never be longer than 50 characters.

 Which validator class has to be used?
 Extbase looks for a validator class using